jshields-ca/continuo/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

+### License Benefits:
+- ✅ **Business-Friendly**: Allows commercial use and distribution
+- ✅ **Patent Protection**: Includes patent license grants
+- ✅ **Attribution Required**: Ensures credit is given to contributors
+- ✅ **Modification Allowed**: Others can modify and distribute
+- ✅ **Trademark Protection**: Protects your brand and trademarks

 ## 🌟 Target Metrics